Feedback-Dominated Accretion Flows: Disk Structure

-Note that for the $M=10^9 M_{\odot}$ SMBH, $\dot{M}_{\rm g}/\dot{M}_{\rm Edd}=0.1$ solution, the cumulative mass of the embedded black holes\footnote{The cumulative mass of embedded black holes is $\sim 10 M_{\odot} \times N_{\bullet}$.} is higher than the SMBH mass, which breaks the approximation of a Keplerian potential.
+Note that for the $M=10^9 M_{\odot}$ SMBH, $\dot{M}_{\rm g}/\dot{M}_{\rm Edd}=0.1$ solution, the cumulative mass of the embedded BHs\footnote{\newp{This inconsistency in our pileup solutions only emerges for the largest SMBH masses and Eddington ratios.
+The picture is qualitatively unchanged if one also includes the mass of main-sequence embeds, as for the top-heavy mass function we use, these only dominate BHs in mass by a factor of a few.} In these calculations we take the cumulative mass of embedded BHs to be $\sim 10 M_{\odot} \times N_{\bullet}$.} is higher than the SMBH mass, which breaks the approximation of a Keplerian potential.
 Although this result could be straightforwardly recalculated with a more general potential, the bigger problem is that this result seems in tension with dynamical observations of the influence of low-redshift SMBHs, which show that for $M\sim 10^9 M_{\odot}$, $R_{\rm{infl}}\approx 50 \rm{~pc}$ \citep{Lauer+05}, and not $1-10 \rm{~pc}$, as the high-mass pileup regime would predict.
 This $R_{\rm infl}$ problem arises only for the largest SMBHs for high accretion rate.
-As the largest SMBHs experienced most of their AGN episodes at high redshift $z$ (``cosmic downsizing;'' \citealt{Barger+05, Hasinger+05}), it is possible that high-$M$ SMBHs do indeed have anomalously small influence radii, but that $R_{\rm infl}$ expands significantly between their final major AGN episode and $z\approx 0$ (the only range of redshifts/times where these SMBHs are close enough to permit dynamical $R_{\rm infl}$ measurements.
+As the largest SMBHs experienced most of their AGN episodes at high redshift $z$ (``cosmic downsizing''; \citealt{Barger+05, Hasinger+05}), it is possible that high-$M$ SMBHs do indeed have anomalously small influence radii, but that $R_{\rm infl}$ expands significantly between their final major AGN episode and $z\approx 0$ (the only range of redshifts/times where these SMBHs are close enough to permit dynamical $R_{\rm infl}$ measurements\newp{)}.
 Core scouring due to satellite galaxy infall \citep{MilosavljevicMerritt01} is a plausible explanation for this influence radius expansion (and is especially relevant here, given the circumstantial evidence for greater core formation in the most massive elliptical galaxies; e.g. \citealt{Lauer+05, Thomas+14}), but a full exploration of this hypothesis is beyond the scope of this paper.
 Finally, we note that there is some variation in this ``ECO overproduction problem'' with accretion rate and SMBH mass.
-In our numerical results, for high-mass SMBHs with sufficiently low accretion rates we find a more self-consistent number of black holes (i.e. they do not dominate the total potential at typical low-$z$ values of $R_{\rm infl}$) for example for $\dot{M}/\dot{M}_{\rm g}=10^{-2}$ we get $N_\bullet\sim 10^6$.
+In our numerical results, for high-mass SMBHs with sufficiently low accretion rates, we find a more self-consistent number of BHs (i.e. they do not dominate the total potential at typical low-$z$ values of $R_{\rm infl}$), for example, for $\dot{M}/\dot{M}_{\rm g}=10^{-2}$ we get $N_\bullet\sim 10^6$.